-And look at the long strip of leather on the back of the interior!
-Those loops would have held screwdrivers, small hammers and other hand tools!
+And that long strip of leather on the back of the interior!
+Those loops would have held screwdrivers, small hammers, and other hand tools!

 See what I mean about the little cubbies inside this wood toolbox??

-Remember the time we took in taping the casters?
+Remember all of the time we took in taping the casters?
 It was well worth it, don’t you think?

 This was such a fun project to do with my followers!
 Thanks to each of you for offering your input!